testing-library/testing-library-docs/docs/dom-testing-library/api-helpers.md

 ### `logRoles`

-This helper function can be used to print out a list of all the implicit aria roles within a tree of DOM nodes, each role containing a list of all of the nodes which match that role.
+This helper function can be used to print out a list of all the implicit ARIA roles within a tree of DOM nodes, each role containing a list of all of the nodes which match that role.
 This can be helpful for finding ways to query the DOM under test with [getByRole](api-queries.md#byrole)